Snergster/virl_packet/README.md

 0. install terraform.io to your local VIRL Server.
 This is available from https://www.terraform.io/downloads.html.
 Select the Linux 64-bit version.
 Create a directory called 'terraform' and extract the .zip file into this directory.

 1. On your local VIRL server, generate an ssh key.
 You can do this using the command `ssh-keygen -t rsa`.
 Do NOT set a passphrase during key generation.
-Your public key is now available as .ssh/id_rsa.pub in /home/virl folder.
+Your public key is now available as .ssh/id_rsa.pub in /home/virl directory.

 2. register packet.net account

 3. Log in to app.packet.net:
-  1. add your ssh public rsa key (from /home/virl/.ssh/id_rsa.pub)
+  1. Add your ssh public rsa key.

+     To get your public key from your local VIRL server, use the command

+     `cat /home/virl/.ssh/id_rsa.pub`

+     Paste the contents into the field on the Packet.net page.

-  2. create new project
+  2. Create new project
-  3. create api key token
+  3. Create api key token

 4. On your local VIRL server, go to /home/virl and then clone this repo using the command